 - Layer into peppers with meat and rice mixture and half of the mozzarella.

 - Drizzle tops of peppers lids with garlic olive oil, (or regular olive oil)

 - Bake for 15 minutes, turn pan, bake another 15 minutes.
-Since size of peppers and ovens vary, watch for peppers to start to blister, and cheese to melt, and slightly brown.
-Remove, top with fresh herbs, and serve!
+Since size of peppers and ovens vary, watch for peppers to start to blister.
+This may take another 10 minutes.